Simonatraj/moneyball/README.md

 - `moneyball.db` – Provided SQLite database

 ## ERD/ Database structure

-Detailed description of the database structure, including tables and their relationships, refer to the problem set’s official schema explanation.
+Detailed description of the database structure, including tables and their relationships, refer to the:[(https://cs50.harvard.edu/sql/psets/1/moneyball/)](https://cs50.harvard.edu/sql/psets/1/moneyball/)

 ## How to Use